Catherine Hartley

-Catherine Hartley is an American psychologist and an Associate Professor of Psychology within the Department of Psychology and Center for Neural Science at New York University in New York City.
+Catherine Hartley is an American psychologist and a Professor of Psychology within the Department of Psychology and Center for Neural Science at New York University in New York City.
 Hartley's research explores how brain development impacts the evaluation of negative experiences, decision-making, and motivated behavior.
 Her work has helped to elucidate how uncontrollable aversive events affect fear learning and how learning to control aversive stimuli can improve emotional resilience.

 Early life and education

 Hartley has been interested in how experiences guide decision making and behaviors for as long as she can remember.
 In her high school AP Psychology class, she read a book by Oliver Sacks and this was one pivotal moment in her decision to pursue a career in academic psychology.
 She pursued her undergraduate degree at Stanford University, majoring in Symbolic Systems.
 During her undergrad, she joined the lab of John Gabrieli and worked under the mentorship of a graduate student in the lab, Noam Sobel.
 She conducted her undergraduate research in Cognitive Neuroscience and became a co-author on three publications exploring human olfaction.
 Her work helped elucidate that the anterior cerebellum plays a role in regulating sniff volume in relation to odour concentration and that the human brain is activated by odourants at undetectably low concentrations.

 After graduating from Stanford in 1999 with a Bachelors of Science, Hartley decided to pursue work in industry as a software engineer at a small artificial intelligence startup in New York City.
 She worked with the startup for two years, building intelligent machines into software systems.
 Hartley later used this training in AI where she learned to think about the basic ingredients of intelligence, in her own independent research program.
 She then joined her former colleagues to work on algorithmic financial market predictions.

 By 2006, Hartley was ready to return to academia, and pursued her graduate work at the New York University in the Department of Psychology.
 She worked under the mentorship of Elizabeth A. Phelps studying Individual differences in the expression and control of conditioned fear.
 Hartley had her first child during her PhD.